will-molloy/media-file-renamer/README.md

             - i.e. name it like `Season 09` otherwise `Season 10` comes before `Season 9`
     - Then episode files:
         - Can be named anyway you want (they're going to be renamed!)
-        - However, it's assumed they're in order, starting with the first episode
+        - However, it's assumed they're in order, starting with the first episode, and no missing episodes
             - i.e. name it like `Ep 09` otherwise `Ep 10` comes before `Ep 9`
     - For example:
       ```